 The standard curriculum for the Nurse Aide certificate program is designed for the semester system.
 The program can usually be completed in 1 semester during the daytime, but generally takes 2 semesters (terms) to complete at night.
 To graduate, students must earn 13 credit hours.

+CURRICULU CREDITS

+OCCUPATIO 13

+ALHS 1040 Introduction to Health Care 3

-OCCUPATIONAL COURSES CREDITS 13 ALHS 1090 Medical Terminology for Allied Health Sciences 2 ALHS 1060 Diet and Nutrition for Allied Health Sciences 2 NAST 1100 Nurse Aide Fundamentals 6
+ALHS 1090 Medical Terminology for Allied Health Sciences 2

+ALHS 1060 Diet and Nutrition for Allied Health Sciences 2

+NAST 1100 Nurse Aide Fundamentals 6